There are many epic highways in New Zealand that even without stopping are bucket list experiences. One of the best is Arthur’s Pass.

-This mountain pass highway takes you from the east coast to the west coast of the South Island traveling right through the Southern Alps.
-It’s most commonly driven from Christchurch to Hokitika.
-Along the way the views are spectacular and the many attractions and things to do on Arthur’s Pass will keep even the most adventurous travelers busy.
-Seriously, this highway is spectacular!
+Along this route, the views are truly spectacular, and the many attractions and things to do on Arthur’s Pass will keep even the most adventurous travelers busy.
+Seriously, this highway is super underrated in my books!

 About Arthur’s Pass, New Zealand

-Arthur’s Pass is actually a national park located in the Southern Alps.
-It’s one of New Zealand’s 13 national parks.
-Traveling over the pass and through the national park is Highway 73 also known as the Great Alpine Highway/West Coast Road.
-The highway winds its way through the mountains from Christchurch all the way to the West Coast hitting Arthur’s Pass Village and all the epic things to do in this blog along the way.
+As one of New Zealand’s 13 national parks, the word is out that Arthur’s Pass is worth visiting!
+Traveling over the pass and through the national park is Highway 73, also known as the Great Alpine Highway/West Coast Road.
+The highway winds its way through the mountains from Christchurch all the way to the West Coast, hitting Arthur’s Pass Village and all the epic things to do in this blog along the way.

 Climbing up to over 900 meters (2,953 feet), Arthur’s Pass is the highest pass over the Southern Alps.
 The highway itself is an example of great engineering involving bridges, viaducts, and redirected waterfalls.
 It is without a doubt one of the best road trips on the South Island.

-The actual pass is 45 kilometers (28 miles) long so it doesn’t take that long to drive.
+The actual pass is 45 kilometers (28 miles) long, so it doesn’t take that long to drive.
 However, when traveling from Christchurch, it takes around 3 hours to drive over the pass and hit the West Coast.
-With that said, those who plan on stopping along the way will need at least 5 to 6 hours.
-Better yet, rent a car in Christchurch (I use Discover Cars) and then spend a few days on the drive staying in campsites or hotels along the way!
-Personally, I love staying in Arthur’s Pass Village so I can explore the area!
+I highly recommend stopping along the way to enjoy some of the sights, and for this you will need at least 5 to 6 hours.

-Related Read: People drive thru Arthur’s Pass when road tripping from Christchruch to Punakaiki.
-Find out all about this road trip including a detailed itinerary!
+Related Read: People drive through Arthur’s Pass when road tripping from Christchurch to Punakaiki.
+Find out all about this road trip, including a detailed itinerary!

 Things to do on & around Arthur’s Pass, NZ